Is it safe to open schools? Yes, but ...

 When school-based transmission has been reported, it has been more common between adults than from or among students.
 And while children can get covid-19, the disease caused by the novel coronavirus, they are less likely to have symptoms, and growing evidence shows that those younger than 10 transmit it less efficiently than older children.

 What precautions are needed to safely return to school?
-And are schools that are open adhering to these precautions?

 The CDC has laid out protocols for a safe return to schools.
 Most important is mandatory and proper use of masks for all people in the building.
 Other key policies include proper handwashing, with adequate supplies to do so; cleaning and maintaining facilities; and contact tracing to ensure that people in close contact with those who are infected quarantine at home.